With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreHolcomb Behavioral Health Systems is a mental health clinic in Allentown, Pennsylvania, located at 1245 South Cedar Crest Boulevard, Suite 303, 18103.
-Holcomb Behavioral Health Systems offers outpatient treatment.
-Holcomb Behavioral Health Systems provides behavior modification, group therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Some other services provided by Holcomb Behavioral Health Systems include intensive case management.
+Learn MoreHolcomb Behavioral Health Systems is one of mental health facilities in Allentown, Pennsylvania, located at 1245 South Cedar Crest Boulevard, Suite 303, 18103 zip code.
+Holcomb Behavioral Health Systems provides outpatient treatment.
+Holcomb Behavioral Health Systems provides group therapy, trauma therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Additional services provided at Holcomb Behavioral Health Systems include intensive case management.

-Learn MoreWilkes Barre Vamc Allentown Outpatient Clinic is a mental health facility in Allentown, PA, located at 3110 Hamilton Boulevard, in the 18103 zip code.
+Learn MoreWilkes Barre Vamc Allentown Outpatient Clinic is a mental health facility in Allentown, PA, located at 3110 Hamilton Boulevard, 18103 zip code area.
 Wilkes Barre Vamc Allentown Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Wilkes Barre Vamc Allentown Outpatient Clinic provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Wilkes Barre Vamc Allentown Outpatient Clinic also supports people with traumatic brain injury, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Some other services available at Wilkes Barre Vamc Allentown Outpatient Clinic include family psychoeducation, case management and psychosocial rehabilitation services.
+Wilkes Barre Vamc Allentown Outpatient Clinic provides couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Wilkes Barre Vamc Allentown Outpatient Clinic also supports people with traumatic brain injury, veterans and patients with eating disorders.
+Additional services offered by Wilkes Barre Vamc Allentown Outpatient Clinic consist of case management, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreKidspeace Broadway Campus is a mental health treatment center in Bethlehem, PA, located at 1620 Broadway, 18015 zip code area.
 Kidspeace Broadway Campus provides outpatient treatment and telemedicine/telehealth.
-Kidspeace Broadway Campus offers behavior modification, couples/family therapy and individual psychotherapy to young adults and children / adolescents.
-Kidspeace Broadway Campus also supports LGBT, transitional age young adults and people with PTSD.
-Additional services at Kidspeace Broadway Campus consist of suicide prevention services and court-ordered outpatient treatment.
+Kidspeace Broadway Campus offers individual psychotherapy, group therapy and cognitive behavioral therapy to children / adolescents and young adults.
+Kidspeace Broadway Campus also supports people with trauma, LGBT and people with PTSD.
+Additional services at Kidspeace Broadway Campus consist of court-ordered outpatient treatment and suicide prevention services.

-Learn MoreAlternatives Adult Partial Program Lehigh Valley Health Network is a mental health facility in Bethlehem, PA, located at 2545 Schoenersville Road, in the 18017 zip code.
-Alternatives Adult Partial Program Lehigh Valley Health Network provides partial hospitalization/day treatment.
-Alternatives Adult Partial Program Lehigh Valley Health Network provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Some other services available at Alternatives Adult Partial Program Lehigh Valley Health Network include illness management and recovery, family psychoeducation and chronic disease/illness management.
+Learn MoreAlternatives Adult Partial Program Lehigh Valley Health Network is a mental health clinic in Bethlehem, Pennsylvania, located at 2545 Schoenersville Road, 18017.
+Alternatives Adult Partial Program Lehigh Valley Health Network offers partial hospitalization/day treatment.
+Alternatives Adult Partial Program Lehigh Valley Health Network provides group therapy, dialectical behavior therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Some other services provided by Alternatives Adult Partial Program Lehigh Valley Health Network include suicide prevention services, family psychoeducation and diet and exercise counseling.

-Learn MoreSaint Lukes University Health Network Psychiatric Associates is one of mental health facilities in Bethlehem, Pennsylvania, located at 1107 Eaton Avenue, 18018 zip code.
+Learn MoreSaint Lukes University Health Network Psychiatric Associates is a mental health facility in Bethlehem, PA, located at 1107 Eaton Avenue, in the 18018 zip code.
 Saint Lukes University Health Network Psychiatric Associates provides partial hospitalization/day treatment and outpatient treatment.
-Saint Lukes University Health Network Psychiatric Associates provides group therapy, couples/family therapy and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
+Saint Lukes University Health Network Psychiatric Associates provides cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
 Saint Lukes University Health Network Psychiatric Associates also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Saint Lukes University Health Network Psychiatric Associates include illness management and recovery, integrated primary care services and diet and exercise counseling.
+Some other services available at Saint Lukes University Health Network Psychiatric Associates include diet and exercise counseling, illness management and recovery and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.